 Dog Man (series) by Dav Pilkey.
 The author of Captain Underpants is back with a new, hilarious series that already has my 7 year old begging for the next installment.
 When a cop and his canine are injured, they undergo surgery but the only way to save them is to create Dog Man!
 This part-canine, part-human creation feels the push and pull of his instincts from both his natures.
 Pilkey has said many times that he writes books that fulfill kids' need for silly books - the same need he felt as a second grader.
 Well, there is not doubt that this book is silly, and little doubt that kids will love it.
 Enjoy!

-More books for 7 year olds
+More of the best books for 7 year olds:

 - Visit my early chapter books archives for hundreds of other book choices for 7 year old boys and girls.

 - 22 Alternative Book Series to Junie B. Jones